Philosophy: Global and Comparative Perspectives (BA)

 Political Philosophy

-By reading a range of modern classics, students will become familiar with key concepts and debates, discussing questions such as: What are politics anyway?
+By reading a range of modern classics, you'll become familiar with key concepts and debates, discussing questions such as: What are politics anyway?
 And how do you act politically?
 You’ll obtain an understanding of some fundamental concepts in political philosophy and the critical problems that they raise, both in theory and in practice.

 Comparative Philosophy II: Topics

-In this course, you'll study in detail the different modes of knowing and epistemologies in the Arabic and Persian philosophical traditions and to acquire familiarity with the historical and philosophical contexts that gave rise to debates on epistemology in the Middle East.
+In this course, you'll study in detail the different modes of knowing and epistemologies in the Arabic and Persian philosophical traditions and acquire familiarity with the historical and philosophical contexts that gave rise to debates on epistemology in the Middle East.
 You'll attend to wide-ranging topics on epistemology, such as the rational, theological, empirical, scriptural, mystical, occultist, and imitative.

 Concepts of Selfhood